ltmorro/ltmorro.github.io/_projects/2018-9-30-data-science-jobs.markdown

 toc_label: Data Science Skills
 toc_icon: bars
 ---
-This page is still a work in progress.

 My Master's degree is quickly coming to an end, so now is the time to start my job search.
 It's my goal to find a position as a data scientist. *(Please hire me.)*

 I had an idea that if I wanted to become a data scientist, I should find out what skills are most useful and desired in the field, and then work on my proficiency in those tools.
 That idea sprouted into this project: mining data scientist job postings to find the most frequent required skills.
 I mined the job postings using Python libraries `requests` and `BeautifulSoup`.
 I created visualizations of the desired qualifications using `matplotlib`.